My Claim Was Denied – Now What?

 How Does it Work?

 The appeals process is structured so that you have more than one chance to get your decision reviewed.
 If your appeal is denied, you can go to the next level.
 But remember, some insurers may need to follow different rules and policies about appeals.
-You will need to make sure you know the appeals process for your
+You will need to make sure you know the appeals process for your particular plan.

 Generally, the process works like this: